 We love technology as a means to reveal and convey insights quickly and conveniently, rather than as an end.
 That said, software is a key enabler to quickly boil down what data is about.
-It takes savvy and taste for experimentation to put software to work for publishing without becoming slave to it.
+It takes savvy and taste for experimentation to put software to work without becoming slave to it.

 We use a mix of open source and commercial software based on the merits of each package rather than because of any ideological preference.
 In other words, we go with what works!

-Our Core Online Publishing & Visualization Toolbox
+Our Core Visualization Toolbox

 - Google Charts includes interesting options such as motion charts derived from Hans Rosling’s amazing work at GapMinder.
 DataWrapper is an open source alternative among other interactive charting libraries that has been adopted by a number of news orgs.